JohnCoene/packer/docs/README.md

 - Use npm packages with htmlwidgets
 - Create your shiny UI with the pug templating engine
-- Include React in you shiny application
+- Include React/Vue in you shiny application
 - Bundle JavaScript files for golem
-- Use Vue in a shiny app
 - Scope CSS selectors
 - And so much more...